Carmichael coal mine: 2018: Federal EPBC approval- exemption for water usage from the Sutton River

-The Australian Conservation Foundation (ACF), represented by Environmental Defenders Office Queensland (EDO), lodged a judicial review challenge in the Federal Court in December 2018 of the Federal Environment Minister's decision to not apply appropriate legislation regarding water.
+The Australian Conservation Foundation (ACF), represented by Environmental Defenders Office Queensland, lodged a judicial review challenge in the Federal Court in December 2018 of the Federal Environment Minister's decision to not apply appropriate legislation regarding water.

 The review challenged then-Environment Minister Melissa Price's decision to waive a full environmental assessment for water use from the Suttor River in central Queensland.
-Adani notified the government that the act was a controlled act but the government decided that it was not a controlled activity under the EPBC Act and that no environmental impact assessment (EIS) was needed for it to proceed.
+Adani notified the government that the act was a controlled act but the government decided that it was not a controlled activity under the EPBC Act and that no environmental impact assessment was needed for it to proceed.

 Under amendments to the EPBC Act known as the water trigger, the Minister must obtain advice from an Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development if an activity is likely to have a significant impact on water resources or impact on a protected ecological communities, species, World Heritage Sites, national heritage sites, or protected wetlands.
 The water trigger was added to the EPBC Act in 2013 by Tony Windsor.

-In June 2019 the application was allowed by consent, meaning the Australian Government would reassess the project’s water use.
+In June 2019, the application was allowed by consent, meaning the Australian Government would reassess the project’s water use.

 2020: Federal EPBC approval- exemption for water pipeline project

 In March 2020, the Australian Conservation Foundation (ACF) launched a judicial review application regarding the water pipeline for the project (called the North Galilee Water Scheme Infrastructure Project).
 The application argued that the water pipeline should require assessment under the EPBC water trigger.

-The federal court ruled in favour of the AFC in May 2021, thereby requiring the minister to reconsider the environmental impacts associated with the mine's water pipeline before it is approved.
+The federal court ruled in favour of the ACF in May 2021, thereby requiring the minister to reconsider the environmental impacts associated with the mine's water pipeline before it is approved.